LorePlant/Lentil_GEI/README.md

 ```
 The derive dataset contains all the BLUP combination for the specific combination of trait and environment.
-The obtained dataset was used to conducte a PCA to visualize trait's genetic correlation and to have a general agronomic overview of the material
+The obtained dataset was used to conducte a PCA to visualize trait's genetic correlation and to have a general agronomic overview of the population

 ```
 #add biological status